Bubuka10/quizmaster/README.md

 ## 🧪 Testing

 > Unit tests written using Jest and Supertest.
-Tests are available for models, routes, and components (in progress).
+Tests are available for models, routes, and components.

 ---

 ## 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.